 Main departure station: Oxford Train Station

 Oxford Train Station is the starting point for trains to London operated by Great Western and Chiltern Railways.
 Cross Country services to Manchester and Newcastle Upon Tyne also stop at the station, alongside local and regional services.
 Be careful not to confuse the Oxford station with Oxford Parkway Station, located much further outside of the city.
 Oxford Train Station is on Park End Street, and the building is relatively small.
 However, it does offer amenities like restrooms and a limited choice of food outlets in the main waiting area and ticket hall.
 There is an additional waiting room for the furthest platforms accessed via a pedestrian bridge.
-Frequent coaches depart from the bus stop directly in front of the station, connecting travellers to local and intercity services.
+Frequent buses depart from the bus stop directly in front of the station, connecting travelers to local and intercity services.

 All train stations in Oxford: